Lagrangian-Eulerian Multi-Density Topology Optimization with the Material Point Method: Introduction

 Traditional density-based topology optimization methods considering one degree of freedom for density per element may form checkerboard density patterns across elements.
 Such solutions are indeed optimal mathematically but meaningless in reality.
 To avoid the checkerboard pattern, filters \cite{sigmund200199,andreassen2011efficient} were proposed to smooth the density or gradient field.
 These filters can be applied independent of the sensitivity analysis or encoded into the objective \cite{wu2015system}, where the latter one defines a consistent optimization problem.
 In this paper, the SPH kernel-based density transfer between carrier particles and quadrature points serves the same purpose and is explicitly encoded in the objective.

-When multiple densities are modeled inside one element to generate higher-resolution details with a relatively low computational cost \cite{Nguyen2009}, another type of artificially stiff patterns, the QR patterns \cite{Gupta2018}, may appear.
+When multiple densities are modeled inside one element to generate higher-resolution details with a relatively low computational cost \cite{Nguyen2009}, sub-cell-level checkerboard issues, also called the QR patterns \cite{Gupta2018}, may appear.
 Such artifacts happen on a sub-cell level where disconnected interfaces between material components may form inside one element at the quadrature level.
 However, from the simulation grid view, the disconnected components are connected, producing inaccurate compliance measurement at static equilibrium, which can lead to results with large compliance when tested in practice or simulated with higher resolution.
+An illustration of the checkerboard issue and the QR pattern issue is shown in \cref{fig:checker_vs_qr}.
 Existing solutions for avoiding QR patterns include increasing the filter radius of gradient filters \cite{Nguyen2009}, changing penalty power in SIMP formulation \cite{Gupta2018} and using higher-order elements \cite{Groen2016}.
 If applied naively, our method may encounter this kind of artifact as well if no treatment is applied since the resolution of MPM quadratures is higher than the background grid.
 To take advantage of the multi-resolution nature of MPM while keeping the formulation simple, a graph-based narrow-band filter and a connectivity correction algorithm are developed: the set of material points is considered as a graph and only one major connected component is preserved during optimization.
 A secondary correction is applied after the optimization.